Basic Integration Problems for Beginners

 (d) \(\int \frac{x^2 + 7x + 12}{x^2 + 3x} dx\)

-Split the fraction into two terms and use linearity to get
+Now, split the fraction into two terms to get

 $$\int 1 + \frac{4}{x} dx$$